JetBrains/kotlin-web-site/docs/topics/native/native-spm.md

          .library(name: "shared", targets: ["shared"])
       ],
       targets: [
+         .binaryTarget(
+            name: "shared",
-         .binaryTarget(name: "shared", url: "<link to the uploaded XCFramework ZIP file>") ],
+            url: "<link to the uploaded XCFramework ZIP file>"), checksum:"<checksum calculated for the ZIP file>"
+      ]
    )
    ```
-7. Upload the file to the repository you settled on earlier.
+8. Push the `Package.swift` file to the repository you settled on earlier.

+   Make sure to create a git tag with the Semantic Version of the package

 Now that both files are accessible, you can try and set up the dependency:
 * In an Xcode project, choose **File | Add Package Dependencies...** and provide the Git URL for the `Package.swift` file.